 Next to the standard STSMs there are also reciprocal STSMs to enhance the potential impact of global networking and foster knowledge creation between scientists in COST actions with host institutions in international partner countries that benefit from a reciprocal agreement with COST (Argentina, Australia, New Zealand, South Africa).
 For more information on these types of STSMs please check the COST Vademecum (p34-36).

 The STSM applications for STSM will be assessed by way of fixed collection dates.
-For the first grant period of the COST Action ES1306 Connecteur, two collection dates for STSM applications are planned: 1st of September 2016 and then 1st of June 2016 for STSMs starting no earlier than 1st of July 2016 and then 1st of November 2016 and finishing no later than 1st of April 2017.
+For the first grant period of the COST Action ES1306 Connecteur, three collection dates are planned.

 The financial support is a contribution to the costs of an STSM and may not necessarily cover all the costs.
 It usually covers travel and subsistence.
 The financial contribution for an STSM will be a fixed grant based on the Applicant’s budget request and the evaluation of the application by the STSM assessment committee.
 Daily allowance is set to a maximum of 50 EUR and 300 EUR for the travel is recommended.
 At the first MC meeting it was decided that the total of an STSM grant shall not exceed EUR 2 000 for an STSM of three months or less.
 For extended STSMs (up to 6 months), the maximum grant is 3500 EUR.
 In addition, the MC agreed that all MC members should encourage, in particular, Early Stage Researchers (ESR), to participate in the scheme; however, participants that do not qualify as ESRs may apply for an STSM in well-justified cases.
 For ESRs only it is possible to extend the STSM beyond three months up to a maximum of six months, in which case the maximum financial support available is 3500 EUR.
 For details, see the rules for reimbursement in the COST Vademecum.